 Plant-based diets focus on foods derived from plants, but you don’t need to go to Harvard to guess that much.
 That means grains (oats, barley, quinoa), vegetables, legumes, nuts, seeds, fruits, spices, and herbs are good to go.

-However, just because it’s plant based doesn’t mean it’s necessarily ideal for glucose levels or overall health though; these diets can still include refined sugar, ultra processed grains, refined vegetable oils, and other additives.
-What’s more, everyone responds differently to carbohydrates, so while a potato might causes a huge glucose spike in one individual, it may have very little affect in another.
+However, just because it’s plant-based doesn’t mean it’s necessarily ideal for glucose levels or overall health though; these diets can still include refined sugar, ultra-processed grains, refined vegetable oils, and other additives.
+What’s more, everyone responds differently to carbohydrates, so while a potato might cause a huge glucose spike in one individual, it may have very little effect on another.
 This is important information to know.

 How do plant-based diets impact glucose levels?